-DISCUSSION
+4. DISCUSSION

-1. Prevalence
+4.1 Prevalence

 In this study, the prevalence of carrying HBs antigen in blood donors in the Isangi Rural Health Zone was 3.2%.
-This prevalence is near that found in Kinshasa (3.6%) [11] and Kisangani (3%) [8].
-On the other hand, it is lower than that found by Mbendi et al. in
+This prevalence is nearly similar with that found in Kinshasa (3.6%) [11] and Kisangani (3%) [8].
+On the other hand, it is lower than that found by Mbendi et al. in Kinshasa East (9.2%) [10] and results reported by other authors in Cameroon (10.8%), Ghana (8.2%), Angola (15%) and Ivory Coast (12.5%) [12-15].
+This relatively low prevalence among blood donors in Isangi would be underestimated by the fact that other immunological markers of viral hepatitis B are not being sought by the Isangi Rural Health Zone and excluding at-risk individuals when recruiting blood donors.
+Mutations affecting the HBs antigen may make it undetectable by serologic testing which may also justify the prevalence found in this study [16].

+4.2 Age

+The most affected age group in our study is the one between 20 and 29 years old.
+This result is similar to those of Dongdem et al. in Ghana [17], and Noah et al. in Cameroon [12].
+The study population consisted of a majority of young people, which is characteristic of the population and blood donors of developing countries [10].

+4.3 Sex

-- Kinshasa East (9.2%) [10] and results reported by other authors in Cameroon (10.8%), in - Ghana (8.2%), in Angola (15%) and in Ivory Coast (12.5%) [12-15].
-This relatively low - 110 prevalence among blood donors in Isangi would be underestimated by the fact that other - immunological markers of viral hepatitis B are not being sought by the Isangi Rural Health - Zone and excluding at-risk individuals when recruiting blood donors.
-Mutations affecting the - HBs antigen may make it undetectable by serologic testing may also justify the prevalence - found in this study [16]. - 115 2.
-Age - The most affected age group in our study is the one between 20 and 29 years old.
-This result - is similar to those of Dongdem and al. in Ghana [17], and Noah and et al. in Cameroon [12]. - This study population consisted of a majority of young people, which is characteristic of the - population and blood donors of developing countries [10]. - 120 3.
-Sex - Obstetrical factors limiting blood donation in female blood donors (pregnancy, breastfeeding - for less than 6 months, menstrual period) and the role of sociocultural characteristics only - present in men such as circumcision argue in favor of a high prevalence of carriage of HBs - antigen in male blood donors [18,19].
-These ties in with the finding of some authors who - believe that according to certain beliefs, men are generally in better health than women [20, - 126 21]. - 4.
-Occupation and level of education - 128 Students, teachers and highly educated are less infected with hepatitis B. O Kra et al have - achieved the same result in Ivory Coast [15].
-We believe that a high level of education about - infection patterns and preventative measures against viral hepatitis B seems to explain this - low prevalence in these blood donor categories.
-This group of donors should be privileged - over others (without profession and pupils) in our rural areas.
-Health authorities should also - develop and fund educational programs for blood donor categories with a prevalence of - carriage of hepatitis B surface antigen. - 135 5.
-Marital status - Donors married are less infected than those not married.
-The marital status of donors is - poorly addressed in most studies.
-The trend observed in our series deserves further
+Obstetrical factors limiting blood donation in female blood donors (pregnancy, breastfeeding for less than 6 months, menstrual period) and the role of sociocultural characteristics only present in men such as circumcision argue in favour of a high prevalence of carriage of HBs antigen in male blood donors [18,19].
+These ties in with the finding of some authors who believe that according to certain beliefs, men are generally in better health than women [20, 21].

+4.4 Occupation and Level of Education

+Students, teachers and highly educated are less infected with hepatitis B. Kra et al. have achieved the same result in Ivory Coast [15].
+A high level of education about infection patterns and preventative measures against viral hepatitis B seems to explain this low prevalence in these blood donor categories.
+This group of donors should be privileged over others (without profession and pupils) in rural areas.
+Health authorities should also develop and fund educational programs for blood donor categories with a prevalence of carriage of hepatitis B surface antigen.

+4.5 Marital status

-- investigation to clarify the possible effect of this parameter on the viral safety of the given - 139 blood.
+Married donors are less infected than unmarried donors.
+The marital status of donors is poorly addressed in most studies.
+The trend observed in our series deserves further investigation to clarify the possible effect of this parameter on the viral safety of the given blood.

-- 141 6.
-Type of donors - Family/replacement blood donors were more affected than volunteer donors.
-This is - confirmed by several previous studies that have shown that the majority of blood donors in - sub-Saharan Africa remain family donors and that this category of donors presents a higher - risk of infection than that of volunteer blood donors [8, 9, 22].
+4.6 Type of donors

+Family/replacement blood donors were more affected than volunteer donors.
+This is confirmed by several previous studies that have shown that the majority of blood donors in sub-Saharan Africa remain family donors and that this category of donors presents a higher risk of infection than that of volunteer blood donors [8, 9, 22].